- Not a substitute for professional veterinary help.

 Our houses are full of non-cat-friendly objects.
 Think wires, cleaning supplies, or materials that can obstruct their digestive systems.

-Cats should not be chewing on anything that is not edible.
+Cats shouldn’t be chewing on anything that isn’t their food or a safe toy (more on this in a moment).
 This means you might have to be creative about keeping his favorite chew targets hidden until you can break him of this habit.

 The Curious Chewer